 While developing the visual language, I wanted to remain true to the character and personality of the object.
 Record Players pumped life, love, and culture into our society and I made sure the book would echo this inviting but energetic tone.

 I knew I wanted to do very dynamic and experimental spreads, so when picking the color palette I chose colors that felt comfortable, muted, and vintage.
-The colors needed to balance the high energy of the layouts so the book wouldn't be overwhelming and oversaturated.
 I drew color inspiration from 70's album covers.

 I needed my type to be flexible and fit a variety of treatments.
-I played with type as image, background, and texture but still needed it to clearly communicate my content.
 I chose Freight Display Pro for my headings.
 This typeface is bold and modern and contextualizes my work within the traditional editorial design aesthetic.
 For the subheadings and body copy I chose Gotham Rounded.
 This rounded geometric san serif has a friendly tone and contrasts nicely with Freight Display Pro.
 For the accent typeface I chose Matchbook Regular.
-This rounded and wide slab serif carries a vintage sensibility and ties the mood to the golden age of the record player.
+This rounded and wide slab serif carries a vintage sensibility and ties the brand to the golden age of the record player.

 I decided to make Vibrations have 12 inch square pages, the same size as a vinyl record sleeve.
 I wanted the form and size to easily connect viewers with the artifact from the second they picked up the book.
 The front and back covers, although still within the branding, look distinct from the rest of the book.
 I designed these surfaces to look like the front and back of a vinyl record sleeve to push the initial connection to the artifact even further and to spark interest.
 When readers pick up Vibrations, just the form of the book would make them want to open the cover and see what's inside.